COSBURN BOWLER Q&A • JITNEYS

 What happens during Cosburn’s holiday Monday jitneys?

 On the five statutory holidays that fall during our season, we have special events for all members at the club.
-There’s always food, and there’s always a jitney game or two.
+There’s usually food, and there’s always a jitney game or two.

 If you want to join in the meal, sign up in advance so the volunteers know how much to prepare.
 There’s often a small extra charge for the food.
 If you just want to come by for the games, just put your card on the drawmaster’s desk, like any other jitney.